top of page

 This workshop is for all those interested in learning about themselves and their own grounding and offers ways that you can incorporate grounding as an embodied concept for others and into any discipline you practice.
 How can grounding for us as human being, partners, parents, friends, practitioners, therapists, facilitators help our practice and give aliveness to our lives, for ourselves and others in our care?

-I run a few different 1-day workshops throughout the year, look at different aspects of being an embodied feeling human being, you can find the others offered on my website.
+I run a few different 1-day works as part of my Alive workshop series, all look at different aspects of embodiment and being an embodied feeling human being, you can find the others offered on my website.

-As well as these one-day workshops, I offer more intensive personal growth work opportunities once or twice a year.
-A new group is forming, please contact me if you are interested.
+As well as these one-day workshops, I offer more intensive personal growth work opportunities in a ‘Nurturing life programme’ the next is September 2026.

 I am looking forward to sharing this day with you.
-Please feel you can contact me to book a place or and to ask any questions that might facilitate your decision to participate.
+Please feel you can contact me to book a place or and to ask any questions that might facilitate your decision to offer this as part of an essential course requirement.

 With warmth Tessa